malllabiisc/RESIDE/Readme.md

 * Get the data in the same format as followed in [riedel_raw](https://drive.google.com/file/d/1D7bZPvrSAbIPaFSG7ZswYQcPA3tmouCw/view?usp=sharing) for `Riedel NYT` dataset.
 * Finally, run the script `preprocess.sh`.  `make_bags.py` is used for generating bags from sentence. `generate_pickle.py` is for converting the data in the required pickle format.

+### Running pretrained model on new dataset:

+- The code for running pretrained model on a new dataset is included in `online` directory.

 ### Citation:
 Please cite the following paper if you use this code in your work.